 When you register to become a member of the Institute of Barristers’ Clerks, your information will be entered onto the Membermojo database, which is administered by membermojo ltd, incorporated and registered in England and Wales with company number 08956121.
 Their registered office is The Spinney, Horsham Road, Dorking, Surrey, RH5 5RL.

 We may share your personal data with selected third parties, suppliers and sub-contractors for the performance of any contract we enter into with you.
 Third-party service providers will only process your personal data for specified purposes and in accordance with our instructions.

 We may disclose your personal information to third parties to comply with a legal obligation; or to protect the rights, property, or safety of our members, or others.

 The Institute of Barristers’ Clerks data processing may require your personal data to be transferred outside of the UK.
-Where the Club does transfer your personal data overseas it is with the sufficient appropriate safeguards in place to ensure the security of that personal data.
+Where the Institute does transfer your personal data overseas it is with the sufficient appropriate safeguards in place to ensure the security of that personal data.

 Protection of your personal data

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.

 We keep personal data on our members while they continue to be a member or are otherwise actively involved with The Institute of Barristers’ Clerks.
 We will delete this data after a member has ended their membership, or sooner if specifically requested and we are able to do so.
 We may need to retain some personal data for longer for legal or regulatory purposes.